 Skip food and head for a post-surf beer at this wonderful Cerveceria Artesenal San Pancho.
 There’s hardly a better memory than glugging a cold one (a craft cold one, at that) on the cobbled streets behind the beach after a few waves.
 We did and got treated to live folk music that went on well into the night.
 Top crowd.
 Top beers.

 Things to do when you’re not surfing in San Pancho

 Hike the jungle

 There’s a great jungle trail that leads all the way from San Pancho to Sayulita.
 It takes an hour or so to walk in total, but brings you through some dense pockets of coastal forest.
 Look out for high palm trees and swinging vines.
-There are also monkeys about, but we could only hear them when we ventured this way in 2019.
+There are also monkeys about (or so someone told us, but it’s probably just a bird – see comments!), but we could only hear them when we ventured this way in 2019.
 Halfway between the two towns, the trail emerges onto a gorgeous beachfront that’s hidden by steep cliffs.

 Discover remote Playa De Barro

 More hiking to the north of San Pancho take you past some of the largest hilltop villas in the area.
 Beyond those are more jungle trails and the occasional Pacific lookout.
 Eventually, you can hit Playa De Barro.
 It’s a truly gorgeous spot.
 We discovered it at the start of 2019 and found we were the only ones there!
 Some come for the natural “mud spa” that’s on the south end of the beach.
 We went to enjoy clear blue sees, watch the birds flying overhead and have some sand space to ourselves.